 In the old Decision Analysis questions, you’re provided with a table in which a code is written.
 You are then asked a series of questions using this code to see how you apply your logic and decision analysis skills in providing the best translation of a sentence, suggesting what code would represent a sentence best, or other variations.

 The Decision Making questions are very different – don’t be fooled by the similar name!
 In this style of question you’ll be provided with short scenarios where you’ll have to logically assess the legitimacy of suggested answers.
-To have a look at some practice questions, check out the UKCAT website here.
+To have a look at some practice questions, check out our UCAT Question Bank.

-For UKCAT Decision Making, you will face two types of question format:
+For UCAT Decision Making, you will face two types of question format:

 You will be provided with a basic on-screen calculator for this section, and you may need to use your pen and booklet for rough workings.

-There are four components of decision making questions in the UKCAT Decision Making:
+There are four components of decision making questions in the UCAT Decision Making:

 1. Deductive Reasoning